Here is the full list of bank holidays in May | DH Latest News, DH NEWS, Latest News, India, NEWS , Bank Holiday, Bank Holidays

-New Delhi: Banks in the country will remain closed for several days due to holidays.
+New Delhi: Banks in the country will remain closed for 11 days in May.
+These include four national and regional holidays as well as the regular ones – Sundays and second and fourth Saturdays.
 Some holidays are observed nation-wide while some local festivities being celebrated across the country.

 May 2 (Monday): Maharshi Parasuram Jayanti – Several states